DannyGilligan/chocelegance-resubmission/README.md

 Chocelegance is an online B2C operation offering hand crafted, diet friendly chocolates to customers with specialised dietary requirements.
 <br><br>
-The business is operated by a small team of artisan chocolatiers who share a passion for the nuances involved in fine chocolate making, and want to share this passion with a niche set of customers that are not well served by the current offerings on the market.
+The business is operated by a sole artisan chocolatier who has a passion for the nuances involved in fine chocolate making, and wants to share this passion with a niche set of customers that are not well served by the current offerings on the market.
 <br><br>
 A typical customer persona is a chocolate lover who wants to experience the rich taste of hand made chocolates, but needs to stay within a strict set of dietary parameters.
 <br><br>